Inventing the onchain future

 Ari Juels

-Ari Juels is chief scientist at Chainlink Labs.
-He is the Weill Family Foundation and Joan and Sanford I. Weill Professor in the Jacobs Technion-Cornell Institute at Cornell Tech and a computer science faculty member at Cornell University.
-He is a co-director of the Initiative for CryptoCurrencies and Contracts (IC3).
-He was previously chief scientist of RSA.
+Ari Juels is currently Chief Scientist at Chainlink Labs.
+He is also the Weill Family Foundation and Joan and Sanford I. Weill Professor in the Jacobs Technion-Cornell Institute at Cornell Tech and a Computer Science faculty member at Cornell University.
+He is a Co-Director of the Initiative for CryptoCurrencies and Contracts (IC3).
+He was previously Chief Scientist of RSA.

 Dahlia Malkhi